Ben-Brown-Code/Timing-Error-Detector-Simulation/README.md

   <img src="figures/UpsampledPulseShapedSymbols.png">
 </div>

 For the single run mode, the selected TED was M&M with the proportional only PLL update.
-The default value for the proportional only gain is *K<sub>p</sub>* = 0.1.
+The default value for the proportional only gain was *K<sub>p</sub>* = 0.1.
 The following figure shows the offset $\tau$ converging over the TED iterations.

 <div align="center">
   <img src="figures/OffsetConvergenceMueller.png">
 </div>

-The plot shows $\tau$ converging to 5.7 samples, which is the correct offset since `int_delay = 5` and `frac_delay = 0.7`.
+The plot shows $\tau$ converging to an average of 5.7 samples, which is the correct offset since `int_delay = 5` and `frac_delay = 0.7`.
 The offset convergence confirms the TED using M&M operated correctly.
 We can further visualize the timing correction through an I/Q constellation.
 Since the received signal is digitally modulated for BPSK with no frequency offset and symbols {-1,+1}, the expectation will be two clusters around I = +1 and I = -1.

 <div align="center">
   <img src="figures/IQConstellationMueller.png">
 </div>

 At a SNR of 15 dB, the TED recovered a perfect I/Q constellation separation between the BPSK symbols.
-Furthermore, in the line `SingleTED.plot_final_constellation(SINGLE_RUN_METHOD, keep_all=False)` which plots the constellation, the `keep_all=False` discards the first 30 samples values.
+Furthermore, in the line `SingleTED.plot_final_constellation(SINGLE_RUN_METHOD, keep_all=False)` which plots the constellation, the `keep_all=False` discards the first 30 sample values.
 This simulates the concept of a bit stream preamble which is usually a pattern of starts bits that are used to calibrate the offset prior to the information bits being sampled.

 Pivoting to the compare run mode, all three TED were used to recover the timing offset across a range of SNR `MIN_SNR = 1` to `MAX_SNR = 30`.
 The `keep_all=False` discarded the preamble 30 sampled values, and the BER for each TED and SNR was calculated as shown in the figure below.